testbetter/openapitest/README.md

 * @param {object} testData.op operation definition comming from open api spec file, e.g: `{ tags: [ 'User' ], summary: 'login', requestBody: {...} responses: {...}'
 * @param {object|undefined} testData.body the request body to be sent, in get request it may be undefined
 * @param {object} testData.basicAuth auth information to be used in the auth header
-* @param {SuperagentResponse} testData.res server response to full documentation check `http://visionmedia.github.io/superagent/#response-properties`
+* @param {SuperagentResponse} testData.res server response to full documentation check `http://visionmedia.github.io/superagent/#response-properties`.
+If get the error, testData.res value will be empty object
 * @param {object} testData.error error object.
 For successful response, error value will be empty object and other case will get error object
 *
 */